-Financial expenses, net.
-In the years ended December 31, 2022 and 2021, we had financial expenses, net of \$2.8 million and \$1.7 million, respectively.
-The increase in 2022 is mainly related to exchange rate differences, partially offset by an increase of interest income.
+In the years ended December 31, 2023 we had financial income, net of \$0.1 million.
+In the year ended December 31, 2022 we had financial expenses, net of \$2.8 million.
+The change in 2023 is mainly related to exchange rate differences and higher interest income, partially offset by revaluation of an investment in a convertible debt.

-Taxes on income.
+Taxes on income:

 Taxes on income are dependent upon where our profits are generated, such as the location and taxation of our subsidiaries as well as changes in deferred tax assets and liabilities and changes in valuation allowance attributable to changes in our profit estimates in different regions.
-In the year ended December 31, 2022, we had taxes expenses of approximately \$13.1 million compared to approximately \$3.5 million in the year ended December 31, 2021.
-The increase in 2022 is mainly due to a one-time tax expense of \$12.9 million that was recorded with respect to historical trapped earnings, after we elected to take advantage of the temporary Israeli tax relief in 2022 and paid a reduced tax rate to allow distribution of dividends or acquisitions without additional corporate tax liability in the future (see also note 12 to the consolidated financial statements).
+In the year ended December 31, 2023, we had taxes expenses of approximately \$4.7 million compared to approximately \$13.1 million in the year ended December 31, 2022.
+The decrease in 2023 is mainly due to a one-time tax expense of \$12.9 million that was recorded in 2022 with respect to historical trapped earnings, after we elected to take advantage of the temporary Israeli tax relief in 2022 and paid a reduced tax rate to allow distribution of dividends or acquisitions without additional corporate tax liability in the future (see also note 12 to the consolidated financial statements).